mehrp724/fungi_detection/README.md

 # fungi detection

-The data set will be availbe online when the paper publiched.
+The dataset will be available online when the paper published.